CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.Array.setKeyValue(array, key, value)`

-Can be used to add a value with a dynamic key
+It can be used to add a value with a dynamic key.

 Example: